First the good news...

 Fruit and Vegies grown in Australia are GM free. (see more in the Now the Bad News section below).

-Most cereal crops grown in Australia are GM free.
+All crops (except canola and cotton) grown in Australia are GM-Free.

 - If you buy food labelled “Product of Australia” the “significant ingredients” will be sourced from Australia and (except for cotton and canola) should be GM-free.